Is God Really Egotistical?

 The End from Before the Beginning

-God knows the end, even before the beginning, Isaiah 46:10.
+God knows the end, from before the beginning, Isaiah 46:10.
 Before God created Adam, He knew exactly what Adam would do.
-He created Lucifer, the most beautiful angel in Heaven, Ezekiel 28:13-15; Isaiah14:13-1.
-God knew what Lucifer would become and would take a third of the angels with him.
-Satan’s totally egotistical desire was and is to undo the work of the Creator.
+God created Lucifer, the most beautiful angel in Heaven, Ezekiel 28:13-15; Isaiah14:13-1, yet God knew what Lucifer would do and take a third of the angels with him, Revelation 12:4.
+Satan’s totally sinful, egotistical desire is to deceive and undo the work of the Creator.

 So why would God bother in the first place?
 The end result of eternal redemption is what it is all about.
-The lamb, the redeemer was slain before the foundation of the world, Revelation 13:8.
-Eons before the problem arose the solution was provided.
+The Lamb, the Redeemer was slain before the foundation of the world, Revelation 13:8.
+The solution was in existence eons before the problem arose.
+How precious are the redeemed of God, for the cost of redemption is totally beyond human comprehension.

 All are Accountable to God